 Udawalawe National Park is one of Sri Lanka’s biggest national parks that is home to elephants, Sri Lankan leopards (though you’re more like to see them at Yala National Park), water buffalo and, if you’re lucky, you might even spot the endangered Sri Lankan sloth bear too.

 Hire a tour guide and 4×4 from the front of the park and enjoy a morning spotting these majestic animals.
-Last entry is around 4:30 – 5:00 pm each day.
+The last entry is around 4:30 – 5:00 pm each day.

 5.)
 Experience Polonnaruwa Vatadage

-Dating as far back as the 11th century, the ancient Kingdom of Polonnaruwa is a UNESCO world heritage site and the beautiful ruins here are truly stunning sights to see – particular so is Polonnaruwa Vatadage.
-Be sure to explore the whole site, discover the Stupas and find the beautiful Buddha statues that have been hand carved from solid rock!
+Dating as far back as the 11th century, the ancient Kingdom of Polonnaruwa is a UNESCO World Heritage site and the beautiful ruins here are truly stunning sights to see – in particular so is Polonnaruwa Vatadage.
+Be sure to explore the whole site, discover the Stupas and find the beautiful Buddha statues that have been hand-carved from solid rock!

 You might even spot a few monitor lizards or even Indian star tortoises lurking around.

 6.)
 See the ancient Royal Baths at Polonnaruwa